More

 What is Multi-Factor Authentication (MFA) and How Does it Work?

 Ever thought of the risks associated with accessing sensitive data using just a single set of credentials?
-Enter user ID.
-Enter password.
+Enter usernames and passwords.
 And voila!
 Your corporate data is up for grabs.
 Isn’t it playing with fire while you’re doused in gasoline?
 Authenticating users and access with a multi-layer approach is thereby essential when so much data resides on the cloud.

 What is Multi-factor Authentication (MFA)?